GPlates/new-gplates-website/src/pages/docs/user-manual/Interacting_Features.md

 ### 2.3.1 Feature Type

 This is the type of feature (e.g. fault, mid ocean ridge, subduction zone).
+The user can change the Feature Type by clicking **'Change Type...'**.

 ### 2.3.2 Query Properties Tab